Skip to main content

 • known trends or uncertainties that have had – or it reasonably expects will have – a material favorable or unfavorable effect on net sales, revenues or income from continuing operations.

-KPMG observation: Given the economic uncertainty that changes to tariff and trade policy brings, it is not surprising that approximately 75% of all Form 10-Q filings we examined refer to evolving tariff and trade policy in the MD&A section.
+KPMG observation: Given the economic uncertainty that changes to tariff and trade policy brings, it is not surprising that approximately 75% of Form 10-Q filings we examined continue to refer to evolving tariff and trade policy in the MD&A section.

 Quantitative and Qualitative Disclosures About Market Risk